CLSherrod/clsherrod.github.io/_drafts/review/2008-03-10-richard-branson-voted-the-best-boss.md

 permalink: "/richard-branson-voted-the-best-boss/"
 ---
 <p>Why is Richard Branson so successful.Â  One of the reasons is that he's a cool boss.Â  He relates with people extremely well.Â  People want room to grow and people to relate to that are positive.Â  Everyone dislikes bosses that are negative.</p>
-<blockquote><p> ALMOST half of Australia's workforce want to work for a bearded adventurer from the UK, according to a survey.<br />
+> ALMOST half of Australia's workforce want to work for a bearded adventurer from the UK, according to a survey.<br />
 Virgin boss Richard Branson was the No. 1 preferred boss by a long way when employees were asked who they wanted to work for.</p></blockquote>
 <p><a href="http://www.news.com.au/business/story/0,23636,23354806-462,00.html" rel="nofollow">Richard Branson voted the best boss | NEWS.com.au Business</a></p>